Bias, belief, and objectivity

 Or — like so many closed-minded individuals — are you merely looking for answers that fit neatly into your existing worldview?

 It took me almost 20 years to seriously face the possibility that my religious beliefs could be seriously errant.
-After dancing around the issue all that time, I finally became willing to perform objective research and seek honest answers.
+After dancing around the issue all that time, I finally became willing to perform objective research (at least, as objective as I could be at the time) and seek honest answers.
 (I’m very glad I did.)

-Unfortunately, many people within closed fundamentalist systems cannot or will not allow themselves to accept the possibility their beliefs may be incorrect.
-Folks in this category (at least, the small portion willing to pursue such a “controversial” inquiry in the first place) often pose their questions to a leader or member of their own church or other subgroup, thereby severely limiting the range of possible “answers” by default.
-While there is a chance that a given teacher, chum, or confidant(e) will possess a reasonable degree of objectivity, it’s more likely the answer received from those non-objective sources will conform quite neatly to the belief system to which you both already belong.
+Unfortunately, many people within closed fundamentalist systems cannot or will not allow themselves to accept the possibility that any significant portion of their beliefs may be incorrect; after all, this might cause the entire house of cards to fall.
+Folks in this category (at least, the small portion willing to pursue such a “controversial” inquiry in the first place) often pose their questions to a leader or member of their own church or other group, thereby severely limiting the range of possible “answers” by default.
+While there is a chance that a given teacher, chum, or confidant(e) will possess a reasonable degree of objectivity, it’s more likely the answer received from those sources will conform quite neatly to the belief system to which you both already belong.
 How unfortunate; how self-limiting!

 Despite how obviously true and undeniable this is, we will say it nevertheless: